natcap/invest.users-guide/source/en/urban_flood_mitigation.rst

 * :math:`i` is a pixel in watershed :math:`W`
 * :math:`R\_m3_i` is the runoff retention volume on pixel :math:`i`

-:math:`\text{Service.built}` is expressed in :math:`currency·m^3`, and can be used to indicate the ecosystem service of flood retention provided to buildings.
-Given the simplicity of the model, it should be considered only an indicator, not an actual measure of savings.
+:math:`\text{Service.built}` is expressed in :math:`currency·m^3`, which in itself is a meaningless unit.
+But the relative values for :math:`\text{Service.built}` can be used to indicate the ecosystem service of flood retention provided by the landscape within each watershed, in terms of retaining water that would otherwise cause damage to buildings.
+Given the simplicity of the model, it should be considered as only an indicator of service, it is not an actual measure of either damage or savings.

 Limitations and simplifications
 ===============================